-The New York Chinese Freemason Athletic Club (CFMAC), Hung Ching, exists to educate our youths about their Chinese heritage, the culture of lion dance and martial arts.
-CFMAC strives to foster learning, develop discipline and instill responsible values in each individual that will enable them to be leaders of the future.
+The New York Chinese FreeMasons Athletic Club (CFMAC), Hung Ching, exists to educate our youths about Chinese heritage through the culture of lion dance, martial arts and athletics.
+CFMAC strives to cultivate teamwork and instill leadership in each of our members.

 Who We Are

 The New York Chinese Freemasons Athletic Club (CFMAC), Hung Ching, is a not-for-profit organization (501C3) that has been a staple in the Chinatown community since 1956.
 Members of the Chinese Freemasons saw a need to create a recreational center for the youth of Chinatown to congregate, learn and eventually pass on our traditional heritage.
 They felt that if a place was provided for them, it would be a great alternative to the streets or homes where there is little or no adult supervision.
 Thus they founded a youth club which has now developed into the NY CFMAC.

 Our club offers programs that help develop character, confidence, leadership, health, talent and physical fitness.
 Such programs include martial arts, lion dance and fitness training classes.
 All members are required to take these classes, so that each member is instilled with the same training.
 This training will eventually help them in other parts of their lives and careers.
 We also stress the need for our youth to stay in school and finish their education, so that they may become a productive and valuable member of our society.